 Questions about your Idaho State Grant can be emailed to email@example.com.

 Private loans are educational loans provided by banks, credit unions, and other lenders.
-BYU-Idaho encourages the use of federal student loans over private loans due to the typically higher interest rates and fees of privates loans.
-If you have already been approved for a private loan, please let our office know by completing the Certification Request Form.
+BYU-Idaho encourages the use of federal student loans over private loans due to the typically higher interest rates and fees of private loans.
+If you have already been approved for a private loan and have verified your eligibility, please let our office know by completing the Certification Request Form.

 Veterans’ Education Benefits (VEB) are funds made available through the US Department of Veteran Affairs for students who are actively serving in the military, serving in the Reserves or National Guard, dependents of veterans, or dependents of disabled or deceased veterans.